Shezz7/offsec/insecure-deserialization/README.md

 Insecure deserialization vulnerabilities occur when applications deserialize objects without proper sanitization.
 When operating on untrusted data, the features of thse native deserialization mechanisms can be leveraged by a malicious actor.
 The attack against insecure deserialization have a wide gamut from denial-of-service to RCE.

 Many programming languages offer a native capability for serializing objects.
 These native formats usually offer more features than JSON or XML.
 Some of these capabilities include the customizability of the serialization process for example, magic functions run during serialization or deserialization.
+Almost every serialization framework or library for example in [python](https://docs.python.org/3/library/pickle.html) and [php](https://www.php.net/manual/en/function.unserialize.php), will strongly recommend deserializing data coming from a safe location.
 For programming language specific explanation of deserialization vulnerabilities:

 - [PHP](https://github.com/Shezz7/offsec/blob/master/insecure-deserialization/php-deserialization.md)
 - [Python](https://github.com/Shezz7/offsec/blob/master/insecure-deserialization/python-deserialization.md)